Silk Tie Dyed Eggs {tutorial}

 I have been wanting to try this process for years after seeing it on Martha Stewart!
-So we gathered some old silk ties.
+So we gathered some old silk ties, some stained, some wrinkled, some just featuring patterns that were a little too garish for wearing much.
+Thrift stores are a great place to find silk ties if you don’t happen to have any around the house.

 How to dye eggs with silk ties

-Wrap the silk around the egg tightly.
-We wrapped it like a piece of candy with twisted ends and then tucked the ends behind.
+Next, wrap the silk around the uncooked egg tightly (but be gentle as you wrap the egg so you don’t accidentally crack the shell).
+We wrapped it like a piece of candy with twisted ends, and then tucked the ends behind.

-Make strips from an old sheet or other fabric.
+Now, make strips from an old sheet or other fabric scraps.

 Tie a strip tightly around the egg to secure the silk.